 Problem 2: Water fails to flow through the coffee maker

 If little or no water flows through your coffee maker, there must be a blockage problem in the tubes.
 To solve this, pump vinegar through the tubes several times until they’re fully cleared.
-Repeat this process twice or thrice with pure water to rinse away the vinegar.
+Repeat this process twice or three times with hot water to rinse away the vinegar and any blockage that still may be in the machine.

 Problem 3: My machine brews too much/too little coffee